 Each year the Botanic Garden offers six positions on its trainee technician scheme, the Cambridge Certificate in Practical Horticulture and Plantsmanship.
-Thanks to funding from Perennial, we are now able to offer a seventh training position until 2018 in the first instance.
+Thanks to funding from Perennial, we are able to offer a seventh training position until 2018.

 The Certificate is an open-entry scheme aimed at those wishing to pursue a career in horticulture by gaining practical horticultural experience, but also includes a demanding plantsmanship element that makes the most of the breadth and depth of the Botanic Garden’s collections.